reformedforum/reformedacademy/README.md

 * create_migration.sh - Creates a migration.
 Run this after model changes, but before deploying to production!
 * migrate.sh - Applies a migration.
 Run this when another developer updates the database and you pull the changes.
 Also, run this after you create a migration using create_migration.sh.
-* runserver.sh - Starts a development server.
-* test.sh - Runs all unit tests.
+* local.sh - Runs manage.py commands using local settings. (e.g. ./local.sh runserver